 For example, Juliano is a young engineer working in China, and wants to learn Mandarin to work more efficiently with local clients.
 Juliano downloaded some learning apps, but soon found the generic content time-consuming, and not suitable for his line of work.
 He then contacted a private tutor for tailored lessons.
 However, Juliano had to spend most of his time taking notes instead of paying attention, followed by painstakingly long homework.

 Fortunately, Juliano then discovered a language school powered by Edugo.AI.

 Edugo.AI is the sole online platform specific for language learners that is powered by Artificial Intelligence.
 With it, students can directly interact with the school’s teachers through live video calls.
 Automated exercises are created based on live lessons, and tailored exercises are uniquely designed for each student.
 Sentences and phrases are then learnt and practised, according to more realistic situations suited to the learner’s lifestyle.
 Students may at any time review past lessons, now avoiding forgetting vital content previously learnt.

 With the school’s live sessions and personalised content available on the platform, Juliano can also practise his Mandarin during his lunch break or even on the subway from his smartphone, for an easy 3-4 hours per week.
 Short and fun, Juliano begins to see results in almost no time!
 He would otherwise spend 8-12 hours a week through conventional methods.

-The platform currently supports Mandarin, English, Spanish and many other languages.
-Language schools can now feel secure to provide online services using Edugo.ai’s expertise and white-label solutions.
+Language schools can now feel secure to provide online services using Edugo.AI’s expertise and white-label solutions.
 By joining Edugo.ai, educators as well as students from your school can feel secure and at ease.
 Students like Juliano can now experience AI through cost-effective language-learning, whilst we minimise costs for school managers.